 HERBS & SPICES:

-Burdock root, chives, cumin, dandelion root, ginger, parsely, thyme, tumeric, oregano.
+Burdock root, chives, cumin, dandelion root, ginger, parsely, thyme, turmeric, oregano.

 DIVERSITY IS KEY.